Job Corps offers more than 100 different hands-on career training areas at 125 centers across the nation. Information about these careers is below.

-All students on Job Corps centers receive free basic medical and dental care.
+All students on Job Corps centers receive free basic medical care.

-Students at most Job Corps centers live on-campus in dormitories.
-A student typically shares a room with several roommates of the same gender.
+The living arrangements are different at all Job Corps centers; but while you are enrolled in Job Corps, you typically live with roommates in a dormitory on campus.
 You and your roommates will be asked to keep your room clean and to help with the cleaning of the dorms.

-Job Corps offers a variety of additional activities such as community service projects, arts and crafts, cultural awareness programs, field trips to area attractions (mall, movies, sporting events, concerts, etc.), intramural sports, student government, and much more.
+Job Corps offers a variety of enrichment and recreational activities such as community service projects, arts and crafts, cultural awareness programs, field trips to area attractions (mall, movies, sporting events, concerts, etc.), intramural sports, student government, and much more.

 Job Corps is committed to providing a safe and secure environment for everyone.
-Job Corps has a Zero Tolerance Policy against violence and drugs.
+Job Corps has a strict Student Conduct Policy.
+Violence and drug use are strictly prohibited to ensure all students can train and learn in a safe environment.
 Students who break this policy will be dismissed and will not be allowed to re-enter the program.
 Also, each Job Corps center has specific rules and regulations for maintaining the safety and security of our students and staff.